 '''

-configure_curve_callback(domain: str = '', credentials\provider: Optional[Any] = None) <math>\rightarrow None Configure CURVE authentication for a given domain.
+configure_curve_callback(domain: str = '', credentials\provider: Any = None) <math>\rightarrow None

 '''

 CURVE authentication using a callback function validating the client public key according to a custom mechanism, e.g. checking the key against records in a db. credentials_provider is an object of a class which implements a callback method accepting two parameters (domain and key), e.g.: